-People who borrow against their home equity — the difference between how much the house is worth and any debts against the home — can still deduct the interest on their loans if they opt to itemize instead of take the standard deduction.
-There are limits, however.
+People who borrow against their home equity — the difference between how much the house is worth and any debts against the home — can still take advantage of the home equity loan interest deduction if they opt to itemize instead of taking the standard deduction and use the home equity funds to buy, build or renovate the home.

 New limits on deductibility

-The tax law says borrowers must use the HELOC money to “buy, build or substantially improve the taxpayer’s home that secures the loan.”
+The tax law says that borrowers must use the home equity money to “buy, build or substantially improve the taxpayer’s home that secures the loan” in order to deduct interest.
+If the renovation is purely cosmetic, you may not be able to.
+“Repairs that maintain your home in good condition, such as repainting your home, aren’t substantial improvements,” the IRS states.

 Borrowers who use home equity to buy a vacation home or invest in other real estate they’re not borrowing against won’t be able to deduct the interest paid against their taxable income.

-The same goes for those who use HELOCs to consolidate student loans or high-interest credit card bills, or to pay for a wedding or vacation.
+The same goes for those who use home equity loans to consolidate student loans or high-interest credit card bills, or to pay for a wedding or vacation.

-This is a big change from previous years, when HELOC borrowers were allowed to deduct the interest, even if they spent the loan on things that had nothing to do with their homes.
+This is a big change from previous years, when home equity borrowers were allowed to deduct the interest even if they spent the loan on things that had nothing to do with their homes.

 Home improvements and repairs are, by far, considered the best reason to borrow against home equity, according to a 2018 Bankrate survey.

-Another tax change HELOC borrowers should know about: The Tax Cuts and Jobs Act lowered the cap on the amount of home loan debt that qualifies for the interest deduction from $1 million to $750,000.
+Home equity borrowers should also be aware of the fact that the Tax Cuts and Jobs Act lowered the cap on the amount of home loan debt that qualifies for the interest deduction from $1 million to $750,000.
+For homeowners who are married but filing separately, the limit is $375,000.

 Interest on home loan debt above $750,000 is not deductible.
-The good news is that the $1 million limit still applies to any mortgage taken out before Dec.
-15, 2017.
+The good news is that the $1 million limit — or $500,000 if married but filing separately — still applies to any mortgage taken out before Dec.
+16, 2017.

 Higher standard deductions

-After totaling your itemized expenses, including your HELOC interest, and comparing them to your standard deduction, you have to decide whether itemizing is to your advantage.
+After totaling your itemized expenses, including your home equity loan interest, and comparing them to your standard deduction, you have to decide whether itemizing is to your advantage.

 Nearly 90 percent of taxpayers were projected to take the standard deduction when filing their 2018 taxes, according to the policy research organization the Tax Foundation.

-If you do end up deducting your HELOC interest, it would be claimed on IRS tax form Schedule A, Itemized Deductions.
+If you end up taking the home equity loan interest deduction, it would be claimed on IRS tax form Schedule A, Itemized Deductions.

-Gendreau says residence loans (i.e., home equity loans, HELOCs and mortgages) must meet three criteria for the interest to be deductible.
+Bacon says that residence loans (i.e., home equity loans, HELOCs and mortgages) must meet three criteria for the interest to be deductible.
 The debt must:

 - Be secured by a qualified residence(s).